-Whether you’re just starting out or a cooking master, we’re talking the best kitchen tools that will make your meal prep quick and easy.
+Whether you're just starting out or a cooking master, we're sharing the best kitchen tools to make your meal prep quick and easy.
 Come see if your favorites made the list!

 While eating out can be a nice treat sometimes, it can get really expensive!
 So unless you plan on eating out for the rest of your life (and spending LOADS of cash), you need to stock your kitchen with some important basic kitchen tools.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 While they can be fun, you don’t need the expensive tools like food processors, blenders, or Instant Pots to do the job (even though they are super nice to have!).
 You do need the down-to-earth basics.
 Keep on reading to see our list of must-haves, along with some “nice-to-have” items thrown in.

 Here are our favorite kitchen tools we wouldn't be able to function without.
 They don't have to be fancy brands, but do make sure that they're quality when you're making an investment in tools like this!

 It's kinda hard to prepare meals without knives, right?
 You’ll need ’em if you want to slice, dice, chop, mince, and carve.
 Just make sure your knives are in good condition and sharp.
 Dull knives are definitely not fun to work with, and you’re more likely to cut yourself when you’re using one.

 While those fancy knife collections are cool, we consider these three knives essential (as in can't-live-without-them!):

 - A Paring Knife – This is the go-to knife.
 It's the little 3- or 4-inch knife you use to peel fruits and veggies.
 This little baby does the small jobs you don’t need a huge knife for, like cutting an onion or slicing a carrot.